 Welcome to #TRVSTLOVES.
-We curate news, ideas and inspiration from across the world which demonstrate how real action can accomplish a positive social impact.
+We curate news, ideas, and inspiration from across the world that demonstrate how real action can accomplish a positive social impact.
 We thought that during this cold month of February, in the middle of a pandemic, it was a good time to share some inspiring small businesses with a big message.
 We’re looking at a couple in particular that help to promote sustainable practices and encourage us to change our habits.

 In 2018 WRAP estimated that annual food waste in the UK (including households, hospitality, food manufacture, retail and wholesale sectors) was around 9.5 million tonnes.

 It’s an unimaginable amount, isn’t it?
-These figures can feel pretty overwhelming, and it’s difficult to know what we, as individuals can do about the industry as a whole.
+These figures can feel pretty overwhelming, and it’s difficult to know what we, as individuals, can do about the industry as a whole.
 But rather than take on the world, is there a way to reduce our own food waste at home?
 This was most likely the same question asked by Olio.
-They connect local neighbours and communities to share any surplus food, produce with a nearby sell-by date, or perhaps excess veg from an allotment.
-Think of it a bit like Facebook marketplace, but for food.
+They connect local neighbors and communities to share any surplus food, produce with a nearby sell-by date, or perhaps excess veg from an allotment.
+Think of it a bit like the Facebook marketplace, but for food.

 Olio believes the best way to make a change is to start small, and with eco-anxiety on the rise, these initiatives help us feel like we are doing our bit.

 Just over 100 years ago, women in Europe and North America used washable, homemade menstrual cloths whilst on their period.
 These were washed out and reused but were not considered to be particularly hygienic.
-Then, around the 1920’s the disposable sanitary towels arrived, which eventually became the products that many of us still use today.
+Then, around the 1920s, disposable sanitary towels arrived, which eventually became the products that many of us still use today.
 If you’re interested in how menstrual products have evolved over time (like we were!) then check out this short history.

-For a long time, no one really questioned the environmental impact of these products, they were, afterall, considered to be more hygienic and convenient.
+For a long time, no one really questioned the environmental impact of these products, they were, after all, considered to be more hygienic and convenient.
 But In the UK alone, disposable menstrual products made from 90% plastic, as well as their packaging, generated 200,000 tonnes of waste per year (data from 2018).

 As we become more aware of our environment and the use of single-use plastics, companies have stepped up to tackle the problem, and actually, we’ve gone full circle as the use of cloth sanitary towels is now on the rise.
-Whilst it’s possible (and cheaper) to make your own we also applaud the companies who are educating as well as selling their products like Bloom and Nora and DAME.
+Whilst it’s possible (and cheaper) to make your own, we also applaud the companies who are educating as well as selling their products, like Bloom and Nora and DAME.

 One such example is Bikemap, an interactive map for cyclists, where the user is given the ability to explore new cycling routes and has the ability to ride offline anywhere in the world.
-Bikemap says that over 4.5 million users have already helped to create the world's biggest cycling route, so clearly the collaborative approach is rather appealing and will hopefully encourage others to do the same.
+Bikemap says that over 4.5 million users have already helped to create the world's biggest cycling route, so clearly, the collaborative approach is rather appealing and will hopefully encourage others to do the same.

 How often do you buy something for life?
 Or perhaps we should say, how often do you buy something and expect it to last?
 Sadly, many products we buy don’t have a particularly long shelf life.
 Think about how many umbrellas you’ve owned in a lifetime, or even how many toasters or kettles.
 It’s likely you’ve had to replace these items at least once, if not multiple times.
-But trying to research something that’s good quality can be difficult can’t it?
+But trying to research something that’s good quality can be difficult, can’t it?

 This is why Buy Me Once is brilliant because they’ve done the hard work for us.
 Their key message is to “Only buy things once.
-Love things that last” and they’re looking to simplify and revolutionise the way many of us shop.
+Love things that last” and they’re looking to simplify and revolutionize the way many of us shop.
 The concept is simple, they research and then sell only long-lasting, high-quality products.
 They also offer warranties on many of their items to help to counter our consumer-driven throw-away culture.